4 min read

 What about compliance?

-Compliance is critical to your business and can also be overwhelming for many agents.
-What support is provided when it comes to industry requirements, as well as information regarding changes and new compliance requirements?
 For example, when CMS came out with new 2023 call recording requirements for Medicare agents, who did you hear about it from?
 Does the marketing organization provide their agents with a free solution?
 That’s HIPAA and CMS-compliant?

 What about commissions and overrides?

 Ask about the organizations’ approach to commission and overrides.
-With Medicare Advantage, in particular, there are very specific and clear rules regarding agent commissions and who can be given an override.
+With Medicare Advantage, in particular, there are specific and clear rules regarding agent commissions and who can be given an override.
 Unfortunately, some organizations skirt around the regulations regarding commissions and overrides, and choosing to work with them can put your entire book of business at risk.

 Who owns your book of business?

 When choosing a marketing organization, it is essential to ask who owns your book of business.
 Many agents don’t read the fine print and can end up working with a marketing organization that will actually end up owning your book of business.
-If you are an independent agent, make sure you ask the question and read the fine print, so you don’t unwillingly sign away your book of business for any reason.
+If you are an independent agent, make sure you ask questions and read the fine print, so you don’t unwillingly sign away your book of business for any reason.

 What happens when I retire or in the case of death?